rivamazov/fullstack-notes/htb/README.md

 nmap -sV --reason --dns-server 10.11.1.220 -oN nmap-versions.txt 10.11.1.220

 hydra -V -l admin -P /usr/share/wordlists/rockyou.txt 10.11.1.234 http-post-form "/wp-login.php:log=^USER^&pwd=^PASS^:F=ERROR" -t 32 -I

+nmap -sC -sV -oA
+searchsploit -x to view
+searchsploit -p copies to clipboard

+use burp proxy backwards
+- add new proxy listener. then put localhost to a port for the ip you want to inspect. now when you connect to it with the web browser on port 80 you will intercept everything